It’s important to talk.

 - “We can figure this out.”
 You won’t have all the answers but you can agree to work together to figure it out.

 You can talk about the police without scaring the children.

 You don’t have to make the children afraid of the police.
 Remind the children that police are there to keep people safe.
-One thing you could say is that the police just want to tell Daddy not to hurt Mommy any more.
+One thing you could say is, “The police just want to tell Daddy not to hurt Mommy any more.”
 If you are filing a protective order, you may also be able to say you don’t want Daddy in jail, you just want to tell him he shouldn’t hurt you anymore.
 If he ignores this warning and has to go to jail, it is his fault, not yours or your children’s.